AMGHNOUSS/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	Display the content of /etc/passwd and /etc/hosts.
 #
 ##### Script task 4. :
+	Display the last 10 lines of /etc/passwd
+#
+##### Script task 5. :
-	Display the last 10 lines of /etc/passwd.
+	Display the first 10 lines of /etc/passwd.